HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 ## setting up passwordless ssh

 Above, the server-side authentication based on a fingerprint was explained.
 Client-side authentication is by default based on a user/password combination.
-However: we could use a pub/priv keypair to take care of this authentication - avoiding to type your password every time you want to log in.
+However: we could use a public/private keypair to take care of this authentication - avoiding to type your password every time you want to log in.

-To set up passwordless ssh (client-side) authentication through public/private keys, use `ssh-keygen` to generate a key pair without a passphrase, and then copy your public key to the destination server.
+To set up passwordless ssh (client-side) authentication through public/private keys, use `ssh-keygen` to generate a key pair without a passphrase, then copy your public key to the destination server.

 Let's do this step by step.
 In the example that follows, we will set up ssh without password between Alice and Bob.
-Alice is using Ubuntu on her laptoph, and has as an account on an Enterprise Linux server named Bob.
+Alice is using Ubuntu on her personal laptop and has as an additional account on an Enterprise Linux server named Bob.
 Server Bob wants to give Alice access using ssh and the public and private key system.
-This means that even if the password of Alice is changed on this server Bob, Alice will still have access.
+This means that even if the password of Alice is changed on server Bob, Alice will still have access.

 ### generate with ssh-keygen